 The U.S. Now Ranks As A 'Problematic' Place For Journalists

-The United States has become a less safe place for journalists and the threats they face are becoming the standard, according to a new report by an international press freedom organization.
+The United States has become a less safe place for journalists, and the threats they face are becoming the standard, according to a new report by an international press freedom organization.

 Reporters Sans Frontières, or Reporters Without Borders, dropped the U.S. to No. 48 out of 180 on its annual World Press Freedom Index, three notches lower than its place last year.
 The move downgrades the country from a "satisfactory" place to work freely to a "problematic" one for journalists.